TiddlyWiki/TiddlyWiki5/licenses/cla-individual.md

 List of Contributors
 ====================

 The below-signed are contributors to a code repository that is part of the project named "TiddlyWiki5".
-Each below-signed contributor has read, understand and agrees to the terms above in the section within this document entitled "TiddlyWiki5 Individual Contributor License Agreement" as of **the date** beside his or her **real name** and **github account name**.
+Each below-signed contributor has read, understand and agrees to the terms above in the section within this document entitled "TiddlyWiki5 Individual Contributor License Agreement" as of **the date** beside his or her **real name** and **GitHub account name**.

-eg: Jeremy Ruston, Jermolene, 2011/11/22
+eg: Jeremy Ruston, @Jermolene, 2011/11/22

 Contributors
 ------------

-Mario Pietsch, pmario, 2013/09/21
+Mario Pietsch, @pmario, 2013/09/21